 It has been a privilege to make my living teaching the wonderful undergraduate students of Canisius College.

 As a consequence, much of my coursework involves day trips to the zoological parks and natural areas that lie within short distances of our campus.
-More significantly, my teaching also incorporates as many trips as possible to more distant locales.
+More significantly, my teaching has also incorporated as many trips as possible to more distant locales.
 I have hiked with students tracking wolves in Ontario, and I have boated with them to observe whales in the waters off British Columbia.
 I have traveled with students to study orangutans in Indonesia, and to follow chimpanzees in the forests of Tanzania.
 In all, I have spent nearly three years of my life on the road with students, and I would not trade those days for anything.
 Such travel has expanded the horizons of the students involved—literally of course, but also intellectually and spiritually.
 Through firsthand experiences, it has involved them personally in the richness of the natural world, and it has helped them to appreciate nature in ways that would not have been possible otherwise.

 My track record so far includes: